-Efforts to push interventionist U.S. policies often cross party lines and can lead to seemingly unlikely alliances, thus Right Web examines individuals and organizations across the political spectrum, as well as influential “nonpartisan” and “apolitical” actors who collaborate closely with groups that push a hawkish agenda.
+Efforts to push interventionist U.S. policies often cross party lines and can lead to unlikely alliances, thus Right Web examines individuals and organizations across the political spectrum, as well as influential “nonpartisan” and “apolitical” actors who collaborate closely with groups that push a hawkish agenda.
 Reporters, researchers, and analysts have come to rely on Right Web for its well-documented research and analysis.

 Originally founded by the now-defunct International Relations Center (IRC) in 2003, Right Web represented a revival of an earlier IRC program called GroupWatch (1985-1991), which profiled more than 125 private, quasi-governmental, and religious organizations that were closely associated with the implementation of U.S. foreign policy in the 1980s, especially in Central America.
-IPS took over Right Web from the Political Research Associates in January 2010.

 Mitchell Plitnick is a researcher at Right Web and the former vice president of the Foundation for Middle East Peace.

 Please Note: Right Web neither represents nor endorses any of the individuals or groups profiled on this website.